Yinkusadel/jc-coding-challenges/hackerrank/compare-the-triplets/README.md

 **Comparing the `0th` elements, `17 < 99` so Bob receives a point.**
 **Comparing the `1th` and `2nd` elements `26 > 16` and `30 > 8`, and so Alice receives two points.**
 **The return array is .[2,1]**

+### Here is the link to the projects [requirement page](https://www.hackerrank.com/challenges/compare-the-triplets/problem)